An afternoon tea party

 You can set up your own online sponsorship page.
 Share this via your social networks and email the link to all your friends who can then donate online.
 This is very quick and easy, so they will have no excuse!

-Roses are red, violets are blue, you’re supporting Read for RNIB Day, so thank you!
-Ask those in the office, school or community to come along for some live poetry reading – be sure to ask for volunteer readers at the same time.
+Roses are red, violets are blue, you’re supporting Read for RNIB, so thank you!
+Ask those in the office, school or community to come along for a live poetry reading – be sure to ask for volunteer readers at the same time.
 See how long you can keep reciting poems aloud for as a group or let everyone read out their favourite piece.
 Donations welcomed from those who come along and listen, especially if you manage to get a poetry-chain going.

 Piggy back a local event

-Search the local listings for community orientated events happening near you in the coming weeks and months, approach the organisers and ask if the proceeds can go to Read for RNIB Day.
-Make sure that you advertise this in posters beforehand, people will dip in to their pockets more readily.
+Search the local listings for community orientated events happening near you in the coming weeks and months, approach the organisers and ask if the proceeds can go to Read for RNIB.
+Make sure that you advertise this in posters beforehand, people will dip into their pockets more readily.

 Auction off a promise to the highest bidder.
 Promises can include: taking the bins out for a week, making the tea for the entire team or a promise not to swear every time you open your inbox.
 Email round or put up a poster offering your promises and encourage bidders to put a post-it note on the poster or email back with their offer.
 Here’s hoping for a bidding war!